OldUser101/shove/README.md

 The script will either display `install success` or `install failed` after running.

 If you see `install failed: git not installed`, you should install Git in any appropriate manner for your system, and ensure it is working by typing `git --version` at a terminal.

+If you only see `install failed`, look for other errors that may be displayed before this message.

 ## Disclaimer